SarangaSiriwardhana9/BetleCare-App/README.md

 # Betle-Care
-Mobie App for Betle farmers in S ri-Lanka
+Mobie App for Betle farmers in Sri-Lanka